Meredith Cheng

 Tell us about a life-changing experience or adventure you’ve been on!

 Living and studying in England for 5 years was definitely a turning point in my life.
 I just turned 16 at that point and that was my first long-haul flight out of the country.
 I went there on my own without any friends and relatives to receive me and honestly, I don’t think I can do it all over again now!
-I still recall getting lost in the city of Brighton the first day when I hadn’t a functioning mobile network.
+I still recall getting lost in the city of Brighton the first day when I hadn’t had a functioning mobile network.

 Looking back, I think this period of time shaped me into a more independent and self-reliant person as there was no one to go to at first whenever there was a happening and you had to resort to yourself to solve the problems.
 I also learned a great deal about what it’s like to work as a physiotherapist while I lived with my host family as one of the family members was a physio herself.
 This later led to me choosing physiotherapy as my pursued profession, and consequently where I am now.
 Although throughout the years a lot of family time was sacrificed, I am still grateful to have had this opportunity and it has definitely changed my life forever.